-Name and Principal Position (1) Year Stock Awards (2) All Other Compensation (3) Total Compensation Christopher A. Marlett Chief Executive Officer 2010 2009 \$ 25,000 \$ 25,000 ¢ 25,000 Gary A. Schuman Chief Financial Officer 2010 2009 - \$ 36,000 \$ 36,000
+Name and Principal Position (1) Year Stock vards (2) all Other npensation (3) Con Total npensation Christopher A. Marlett Chief Executive Officer 2011 2010 \$ \$ 25,000 25,000 - I 25,000 25,000 Gary A. Schuman Chief Financial Officer 2011 2010 - \$ \$ 36,000 36,000 \$ \$ 36,000 36,000

 - (1) Mr. Schuman became Chief Financial Officer of the Company on January 1, 2010.
-Mr. Marlett was not during 2009 or 2010, and Mr. Schuman was not during 2010, an employee of the Company and therefore neither received any salary or other compensation for his duties as an officer of the Company in 2009 and/or 2010 (as applicable).
-Mr. Marlett is a director for the Company, and in accordance with SEC rules, his director compensation is disclosed in this table. - (2) The amounts in this column represent the aggregate grant date fair value of the shares issued to these officers for their services as directors of the Company, calculated in accordance with ASC 718, under the assumptions included in Note 7 to the Company's audited financial statements in this Report.
-Mr. Marlett has elected to receive his \$6,250 quarterly fee in the form of shares of common stock of the Company, with the number of shares to be determined by dividing the compensation earned each quarter by the closing price of the Company's common stock as of the last day of the quarter. - (3) The Company compensates MDB Capital Group for Mr. Schuman's services in the amount of \$3,000 in cash per month, and the amounts in this column represent such compensation paid to MDB Capital Group.
+Mr. Marlett and Mr. Schuman were not employees of the Company during 2010 or 2011 and therefore neither received any salary or other compensation for performance of his as an officer of the Company in 2010 and/or 2011 (as applicable).
+Mr. Marlett is a director of the Company, and in accordance with SEC rules, his director compensation is disclosed in this table. - (2) The amounts in this column represent the aggregate grant date fair value of the shares issued to Mr. Marlett for his services as a director of the Company, calculated in accordance with Accounting Standards Codification ("ASC") 718, under the assumptions included in Note 8 to the Company's audited financial statements included in this Report.
+Mr. Marlett has elected to receive his \$6,250 quarterly fee in the form of shares of common stock of the Company, with the number of shares determined by dividing the compensation earned each quarter by the closing price of the Company's common stock (a) for issuances related to 2010, as of the last day of the quarter with respect to which the shares were issued and (b) for issuances related to 2011, as of the date of issuance. - (3) The Company compensates MDB Capital Group for Mr. Schuman's services in the amount of \$3,000 in cash per month, and the amounts in this column represent such compensation paid to MDB Capital Group.